hanabi/hanabi.github.io/Reference.md

   * Normally, Alice would play the left-most card (slot 1) as the red 4.
 However, because of her notes, she knows that the red 4 must actually be on slot 2.
   * Alice successfully plays red 4 from slot 2.
 Since the red 5 is the only good red card left, Alice can assume that her other red card is red 5 (from *Good Touch Principle*), and she can play it on the next turn.
 * In this example, the "r4?" notes that Alice writes are called *Elimination Notes*. *Elimination Notes* are notes that represent the possible slots for a specific card.
 * In the last example, the team clued the red 4 directly.
 But in other situations, the team will **not** clue anything.
-This means that the player with the *Elimimation Notes* can eliminate the notes one by one.
+This means that the player with the *Elimination Notes* can eliminate the notes one by one.
 Eventually, when all of the *Elimination Notes* are eliminated except for one card, then the player can blind-play the card as an *Elimination Blind-Play*.
 * For example, in a 4-player game:
   * Red 3 is played on the stacks.
   * Alice has a completely unclued hand.